-From this discussion, we hope to cover the cannabinoids and terpenes in hemp, marijuana and other plants and their benefits.
+From this discussion, we hope to cover the benefits of cannabinoids and terpenes in hemp, marijuana, and other plants.

 We sincerely hope that you have found this helpful and now you are more confident to purchase essential oils that are useful for your treatment.
 Just remember to consult with your physician before use.